ziyi01/moomin_dinosaur/Lab 3 redovisning/README.md

 - Which device-register (or registers), and which processor-register (or registers) must be written to enable interrupts from the timer?
 Describe the functions of the relevant registers.

-The IEC and IPC-register is in the device which enables and sets the priority of Timer2.
+The IEC and IPC-register is in the device which respective function is to enable interrupt for and sets the priority of Timer2.
 The processor register which is run through EI (rt?) sets the status of interrupts to enabled so that the Coprocessor (1?) will handle interrupts.